joey-carlson/QRScanner/README.md

 1. **Launch the App**: Tap the QR Scanner icon
 2. **Grant Permissions**: Allow camera access when prompted
 3. **Configure Settings**: Set your Location ID (required for exports)
-4. **Select Mode**: Choose from Kit Check Out, Kit Check In, or Kit Bundle
+4. **Select Mode**: Choose from Kit Check Out, Kit Check In, Kit Bundle, Inventory Management, or User Check In

 ### Kit Check Out
 1. Scan user QR code (starting with "U" or "USER")